jcoreio/require-env/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 A simple function that returns the value of an environment variable, but **throws if it's not a non-empty string**.
-The error message includes the entire environment to aid debugging.
+Logs the entire environment to `console.error` to aid debugging.
 Flow type defs included.

 ## Usage